Ravens QB Jackson to be on Madden 21 cover

 Jackson, 23, led the NFL with 36 touchdown passes and broke the league record for rushing yards by a quarterback with 1,206 yards in 2019.

-EA Sports has yet to officially announce Jackson as the cover athlete.
-Last year, the news was announced on April 25.
+EA Sports did not officially announce Jackson as the cover athlete, but the Madden Twitter account acknowledged the news later Tuesday.

+“When the @Ravens leak your Cover Athlete...” the account wrote, while posting an image of a stern-faced Jackson.

 —Field Level Media